 For positions that are occupied by retiring employees, CSLB is proactive about early recruiting to ensure knowledge transfer for new employees.
 CSLB has advocated for promotions in place and reclasses to positions with greater promotional opportunity to reduce the attrition rate from staff who leave CSLB to advance their career and take their institutional knowledge with them.
-CSLB also promotes training and development assignments to transfer knowledge and prepare high-performing staff for promotion opportunities within CSLB.
-CSLB also maintains a succession planning file that tracks CSLB demographics to anticipate and plan for retirements.
+CSLB also promotes training and development assignments to transfer knowledge and prepare high performing staff for promotion opportunities within CSLB.
+CSLB also maintains and succession planning file that tracks CSLB demographics to anticipate and plan for retirements and implement associated and subsequent Board strategies.